smcgustavo/Gradient-descent/README.md

-Gradient descent implementation from scratch.
+Gradient descent implementation from scratch using python and training to compare with other pre-made methods.